Support

 Usage

-To use note-arduino, create a new sketch and select the Sketch > Include Library > Contributed Libraries > Blues Wireless Notecard menu option, to add the following include to your sketch:
+To use the note-arduino library in Arduino IDE you need to create a new sketch, and then select the Sketch > Include Library > Contributed Libraries > Blues Wireless Notecard menu option, which adds the following include to your sketch:

 #include <Notecard.h>